 Living with myself Roe v.
-Wade—vs. Me.
+Wade— v.
+Me.

 As the news of Roe v.
 Wade possibly being overturned is dominating the media—even here in Europe—there is only one thing I can begin this article with: